emerauda/azurechat/docs/1-introduction.md

 Please make sure the following prerequisites are in place prior to deploying this accelerator:

-1. [Azure OpenAI](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service/): To deploy and run the solution accelerator, you'll need an Azure subscription with access to the Azure OpenAI service.
-Request access [here](https://customervoice.microsoft.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7en2Ais5pxKtso_Pz4b1_xUOFA5Qk1UWDRBMjg0WFhPMkIzTzhKQ1dWNyQlQCN0PWcu).
-Once you have access, follow the instructions in this [link](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource?pivots=web-portal) to deploy the gpt-35-turbo or gpt-4 models.

-2. Setup GitHub or Azure AD for Authentication:
+1. Setup GitHub or Entra ID for authentication:
-   The [add an identity provider](./5-add-identity.md) section below shows how to configure authentication providers.
+   The [add an identity provider](./3-add-identity.md) section below shows how to configure authentication providers.

 > [!NOTE]
 > You can configure the authentication provider to your identity solution using [NextAuth providers](https://next-auth.js.org/providers/)